qvalen/alx-low_level_programming/0x10-variadic_functions/README.md

-this is 0x10.C variadic functions
+this is 0x10 variadic function